MRU-CSIS-3512-202201-001/shared-course-material/README.md

 Milestones are expected to be handed in on time, but sometimes life happens. **After submitting your current work by the milestone deadline**, you (or your group) have the option of requesting a **48-hour extension** to complete unmet requirements.
 There are a couple of details here you should know:

 1. Every time you request an extension, your karma will go down.
 The more extensions you request, the more your karma decreases.
-2. The improvement to your mark provided by the extension is limited by your (or your group's) karma level:
-   1. Poor karma?
-Your mark can improve at most **1** level.
-   2. Good karma?
-Your mark can improve at most **2** levels.
-   3. Excellent karma?
-Your mark can improve at most **3** levels.
+~~2.
+The improvement to your mark provided by the extension is limited by your (or your group's) karma level:~~ ~~1.
+Poor karma?
+Your mark can improve at most **1** level.~~ ~~2.
+Good karma?
+Your mark can improve at most **2** levels.~~ ~~3.
+Excellent karma?
+Your mark can improve at most **3** levels.~~

-> _**Example:** Let's say that you're in a group with Good karma and need an extension.
-If your work at the time of the original deadline was at Level 3, then your resubmitted work will be at most Level 5, even if you complete all your unmet requirements.
-Likewise, if you're in a group with Poor karma and have submitted a Level 1 body of work by the original assignment deadline, using an extension will get you to at most Level 2._
+> _Comment from JP (2022-01-25): I've removed the 2nd aspect of the late policy for two reasons: 1) It is a pain to administer, and 2) It somewhat cruelly takes away the opportunity to improve from people who need it the most._

 ## Written Quizzes (x4)